leonschreuder/vim-grand/README.md

 [issue](https://github.com/meonlol/vim-grand/issues) and
 [pull](https://github.com/meonlol/vim-grand/pulls).

-By the way, the javacomplete classes could still use some tweaking.
+By the way, the javacomplete paths importing could still use some tryout and tweaking.
 Hint, Hint.
 Wink, wink. \**Points to you, points to class*\*.

 ## License